gyorilab/indra_cogex/src/indra_cogex/apps/chat_page/app/README.md

 ### Installing indralab-vue locally

-In the root directory of the Vue chat app, i.e. `indra_cogex/apps/chat_page/app`, install the `indralab-vue` from the .tgz file. _Note that the version number might be different._
+In the root directory of the Vue chat app of the `indra_cogex` repository, i.e. `indra_cogex/apps/chat_page/app`, install the `indralab-vue` from the .tgz file. _Note that the version number might be different._

 ```sh
 npm install /path/to/indralab-vue/indralab-vue-0.0.1.tgz